wp-plugins/podlove-podcasting-plugin-for-wordpress/readme.txt

 == Changelog ==

+= 1.8.0 (2013-07-27) =
+* Auphonic Module Update.
+You are now able to manage productions directly from within the Publisher without visiting Auphonic at all.
+As always, any feedback is more than welcome.
+* App.net Module Update.
+Support for Patter, language annotations and delayed posting.
+* Enhancement: Control sequence in which audio elements are printed in the web player.
+This encourages browsers to use superior codecs (rather than mp3).

 = 1.7.3 (2013-07-18) =
 * Enhancement: Show expected and actual mime type in log when an error occurs
 * Bugfix: Fix Bitlove integration